Propane Delivery & Service

 - Safe - Production, storage, transportation and use are subject to strict standards and regulations.
 Propane is stored and used in sealed containers and fuel systems, and is only transferred from one container to another by trained personnel.
 Propane tanks are 20 times more puncture-proof than conventional gasoline tanks.
 The Propane Training Institute, a division of the CPA, issues more than 24,000 training certificates annually.

-We monitor temperature patterns with our “state of the art” software, it will calculate your needs based on the temperature and amount of propane used between fill ups.
+We deliver your propane automatically on a predetermined schedule based on your propane needs (for example, every 28 days).
 Our experienced drivers can keep your tank topped up throughout the winter with no delivery charges associated with your fill-up.

 The result is a warm, worry-free home.